skienzmatishun/rippreport/content/p/fairhope-catalyst-a-dirty-little-secret/index.md

 {{< socialpreview url="https://rippreport.com/p/catalyst-does-fairhope/" >}}

 This council will NEVER vote for districts and will do everything possible to stop that from happening.
-They are lying to the public; they got caught.
+They are lying to the public.
+They got caught.
 What happens next is their undoing.

 ## Fairhope council votes to file injunction against Oct.
 2 referendum - Lagniappe Mobile